metablaster/WindowsFirewallRuleset/CONTRIBUTING.md

 Use this document to see how to contribute code or to prepare yourself to extend this firewall for your personal or corporate needs.

-Here is a list of most relevant things to keep in mind.

 ## Table of Contents

 - [How to contribute](#how-to-contribute)